piky/templator/README2.md

 if class = SNMP_DEVICE -> attach SNMP GENERIC
 if class = INTERFACES -> attach SNMP INTERFACES if class = INTERFACES_SIMPLE -> attach SNMP INTERFACES_SIMPLE

+### magic 4: SNMPvX
+add to all template names with SNMP items.
+This gets rewritten to SNMPv2 or SNMPv3. (currently in camel route)